 Address: 200 N Main St, Bloomington, IL 61701

-The Constitution Trail is a historic route and trail network covering 37 miles between Bloomington and the town of Normal.
+The Constitution Trail is a historic route and trail network covering 37 miles between Bloomington and Normal town.
 It is named as such because it was dedicated on the bicentennial anniversary of the United States Constitution in 1987.

 But if you’re just looking for a stroll, plenty of flat sections make for an easy walk.
-No matter what your fitness level is, the Constitution Trail is a great way to get some exercise and fresh air.
+No matter your fitness level, the Constitution Trail is a great way to get some exercise and fresh air.